-The Flagfin Angelfish Apolemichthys trimaculatus is a very pretty angel.
-It is bright yellow overall, accented with an alluring purple mouth and a prominent black spot on its forehead.
-It can reach up to 9.8" (25 cm).
+The Flagfin Angelfish Apolemichthys trimaculatus is a very pretty, moderately sized angel.
+Bright yellow overall, it is accented with an alluring purple mouth and a prominent black spot on its forehead and can reach up to 9.8" (25 cm).
 It is also commonly called the Three-spot Angelfish because of the spot on the forehead, one above the eye, and a faded spot behind each gill cover.

-The Apolemichthys genus contains only 8 species with the Flagfin Angelfish being one of the most commonly imported.
+The Apolemichthys genus contains only 9 species of angelfish with the Flagfin being one of the most commonly imported.
 This group contains some of the hardiest of the angelfishes, but unfortunately the handsome Threespot Angelfish is not one of them. are not easy angelfish to maintain in the aquarium long term due to their dietary requirements.

-The Flagfin angelfish is difficult to keep and suggested only for experienced aquarists.
-The challenges with this pretty angel are that it is extremely timid and easily stressed.
-Consequently they don't handle shipping very well, are easily intimidated, and only want to eat foods they recognize.
+These angelfish are difficult to keep and so are suggested for more experienced aquarists.
+They are extremely timid and easily stressed.
+Consequently they don't handle shipping very well and are easily intimidated, then they only want to eat foods they recognize.
 Their natural diet consists of sponges, tunicates, benthic algae and weeds.
-Adults and very small juveniles do not ship well and generally refuse to eat.
-Young specimens, those between 2 to 3.9 inches (5 - 10 cm), are the easiest to acclimate.
+Adults and very small juveniles are especially difficult to ship and generally refuse to eat.
+Its best to obtain young specimens between 2- 4 inches (5 - 10 cm) in length as they the easiest to acclimate.

 The ideal tank for them is a mature reef type aquarium that is at least 100 gallons (378 liters).
 They need rockwork creating lots of caves for refuge, a lot of open swimming area, and tank mates that are peaceful.
-They do tend to be a bit picky feeders, especially as adults.
-Having live rock and/or algae growth in an established tank can help them to acclimate.
+They do tend to be picky feeders, especially as adults.
+So having live rock and a good algae growth in an established tank can help them to acclimate.
 You can also help them acclimate initially by providing sponges until they learn to eat the new foods that you are providing.
-Once established the Three Spot Angel will accept a variety of aquarium foods.
-Be sure their diet includes plenty of plant matter, prepared foods that contain spirulina, as well as sponge material and meaty foods.
+Once established however, they will accept a variety of aquarium foods.
+Be sure their diet includes plenty of plant matter.
+Offer prepared foods that contain spirulina as well as sponge material and meaty foods.

-The Flagfin Angelfish can be kept in a community aquarium and even mixed with other angelfish if the aquarium is large enough.
-It is a semi-aggressive angelfish, but can be easily intimidated when first introduced to the tank.
+This angelfish can be kept in a community aquarium and even mixed with other angelfish if the aquarium is large enough.
+It is a semi-aggressive but can be easily intimidated when first introduced to the tank.
 The best tank mates are those that are not overly excitable feeders or overly aggressive.
 This angelfish is considered one of the safer choices for a reef aquarium as they tend not to pick on sessile invertebrates.
 But as with many of the large angelfish, an older adult can start to reek havoc on the reef, so be cautious.
-In a reef setting they will eventually eat most of the sponge and any other corals, so are not a great candidate for reef tanks.
+In a reef setting they will eventually eat most of the sponge and any other corals, so are not a great candidate for a mini reef.

 The Threespot or Flagfin Angelfish, Apolemichthys trimaculatus, does not commonly do well in captivity, unless the aquarist is willing to spend time housing it properly and getting it to feed.
 Lots of mature live rock is a necessity with algae, tunicates and sponges growing on it.
 This will enable them to feed off these natural foods on the rock until they can be coaxed into eating prepared foods with sponge material.
 Do not keep with boisterous feediers or any aggressive fish since it will hide, not feed and starve to death.
 They are bullied by dwarf angelfish.
 Provide a tank that is at least 100 gallons and plenty of hiding places.

-The Three-spot Angelfish has an elongated, oval, flat body, which is a bright yellow.
-Their lips are blue, with black spots on the forehead, above each eye, and a faded spot on each of the gill covers.
-The adult has a yellow to white anal fin, but both colors are black in the bottom half.
-The Flagfin Angelfish will darken when intimidated.
-These fish will grow up to 10" (26 cm) and can have a lifespan of of 10 years or more.
+The Flagfin or Three-spot Angelfish has an elongated, oval, flat body.
+It is a bright yellow over all, though it will darken when intimidated, and the lips are blue.
+There are black spots on the forehead above each eye, and a faded spot on each of the gill covers.
+The adult has a yellow to white anal fins that are black on the bottom half.
+These fish will grow up to 10" (26 cm) in length and can have a lifespan of 10 years or more.
 Marine angelfish are known to live from 10 to 20 years in captivity.

 Juveniles are a little less elongated.
 They have a black line on the forehead, a black line through each eye, and a black dot or false eye to deter predators. on the upper rear of the body.
 The juvenile lacks the blue lips, but generally has the half black anal fin.